 Suggested for programs which allow participants a lot of autonomy in determining where they will be when.
 In the event a participant ends up missing, the information provided on this form can be used to identify someone.

-MSU Extension can conduct a criminal history check through the Michigan State Police Web site called the AInternet Criminal History Access Tool@(ICHAT).
-This is a free service provided by the Michigan State Police Applicant Identification Team for programs with non-profit status; otherwise there is a nominal fee.
+MSU Extension is able to conduct a criminal history check through the Internet Criminal History Access Tool (ICHAT).
+This is a free service provided by the Michigan State Police.
 Information on ICHAT includes only criminal convictions in the State of Michigan.

-• Federal ID number (for government agencies and school districts)
+- Federal ID (for government agencies and school districts)

 Accidents involving personal bodily injury or property damage that may give rise to a claim should be reported immediately.
 A copy of the Incident Report Form should be given to the Office of Risk Management and Insurance as soon as possible, with a copy of the local police or investigator’s report if available.